Assassination of Ali Sayyad Shirazi: Assassination

-A Mujahedeen Khalq spokesman said that Shirazi had been targeted because for "purging and executing military personnel and for the deaths of hundreds of thousands of teen-agers in the Iran-Iraq war of the 1980's, in which he commanded Iran's ground forces."
+A MEK spokesman said that Shirazi had been targeted because for "purging and executing military personnel and for the deaths of hundreds of thousands of child soldiers during the Iran-Iraq War, when he commanded Iran's ground forces."

 Perpetrator

 Shahin Gobadi, the spokesman for MEK in Paris, told the Associated Press in Cairo via a telephone call that "the group's units inside Iran were responsible for the killing."
 Zahra Ghaemi was described by the Iranian media as being in the charge of the assassination team.

 Aftermath

-Sayyad Shirazi's funeral was held the day after the attack.
-Iranian supreme leader, Ayatollah Ali Khamenei, participated.
-According to Sayyad Shirazi's son, Mahdi, the assassination file was being prosecuted by a court in France, and he was summoned in 2009 by the court to detail the incident.
+Shirazi's funeral was held the day after his assassination.
+Iranian supreme leader, Ali Khamenei, was present at Shirazi's funeral.
+According to Shirazi's son, Mahdi, the assassination file was being prosecuted by a court in France, and he was summoned in 2009 by the court to detail the incident.